rakeshch/CarND-Vehicle-Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-Parameter tuning was the most time taking and fun part of this project.
+Parameter tuning was the most time taking part of this project which took almost 30 hours or may be more.
 I tried various combinations of parameters with RGB, HSV, YCrCb, HLS, YUV, LUV color spaces and HOG parameters with `orientations` values of 6,7,8,9,11,12,16 and `pixels_per_cell` values of (8, 8),(16, 16) and `cells_per_block` values of (2,2), (3,3), (4,4).
 I settled on my final choice of HOG parameters based upon the performance of the SVM classifier.
 I considered not only the accuracy with which the classifier made predictions on the test dataset, but also the speed at which the classifier is able to make predictions.

 The final parameters chosen were: LUV colorspace, 11 orientations, 16 pixels per cell, 2 cells per block, and ALL channels of the colorspace.
 Choosing a value of 16 for pixels_per_cell parameter produced a roughly ten-fold increase in execution speed compared to using 8 with minimal cost to accuracy.